Visiting the obsessives on the day of the verdict.

 So you were 11 when the whole thing started.
 What do you think of Amanda?

 Yes, I'm young but I definitely made up my mind about her.
-I think that she's a liar and brought Raffaele into this nasty thing.
+I think that she's a liar and that she brought Raffaele into this nasty thing.
 I really don't think he's the type of person who could do that kind of disgusting stuff.

 If you say so!